George Odlum Stadium: CARIFTA 2009

 Minister of Youth, Sports, Social Transformation and Public Service, Honourable Lenard Montoute – a former national athlete himself – worked closely with local contractors and of course Mondo, IAAF Official Supplier since 1987, to bring the facility fully up to international standard.
-Permanent Secretary Donavan Williams headed the team that was charged with delivering the XXXVIII CARIFTA Games in Easter 2009, when the Caribbean would descend upon St Lucia.
+Permanent Secretary Donavan Williams headed the team that was charged with delivering the XXXVIII CARIFTA Games in Easter 2009, when the Caribbean would descend upon Saint Lucia.

-St Lucia delivered.
+Saint Lucia delivered.
 Adjustments had to be made to the programme to account for transportation from the main tourism belt in the island's north, but competition-wise, many considered this the best edition ever of the Caribbean's junior track and field showcase.
-15 records were broken or equalled, one in the throws, three in the middle and long distance events.
-Grenada's Kirani James broke Usain Bolt’s 400m record, and won the Austin Sealy award for most outstanding athlete.
+15 records were broken or equalled, one in the throws, three in the middle and long-distance events.
+Grenada's Kirani James broke Usain Bolt's 400m record, and won the Austin Sealy award for most outstanding athlete.

-Neville 'Teddy' McCook, president of the North American, Central American and Caribbean Athletics Association(NACAC), was impressed by St Lucia's National Stadium.
-During a visit to St Lucia in September 2008, he said "This is an excellent facility.
+Neville 'Teddy' McCook, president of the North American, Central American and Caribbean Athletics Association(NACAC), was impressed by Saint Lucia's National Stadium.
+During a visit to Saint Lucia in September 2008, he said "This is an excellent facility.
 I see nothing in the region that compares in terms of availability of rooms and the way you can use those rooms.
 This is an important stadium with available rooms for medical, media, accommodation, that's excellent."

 Amenities and fittings

 The National Stadium contains two spectator stands seating a total of eight thousand (8,000) persons.
-When handed over in 2002, the stated intention was that two other stands to accommodate a further seven thousand (7,000) persons would be constructed in due course by the St Lucian Government.
+When handed over in 2002, the stated intention was that two other stands to accommodate a further seven thousand (7,000) persons would be constructed in due course by the Saint Lucian Government.
 The stadium was also intended to be the centerpiece of a stadium complex that would include accommodation as well as indoor facilities for court sports, meetings and so on.

 As described by Donavan Williams, the refurbished facility includes "a warm up facility, two High Jump areas, four Triple Jump and Long Jump runways, two Pole Vault runways, one Discus Throw circle, two Shot Put circles and two Javelin Throw runways."
 Previously, there had been a warmup area beneath the stands, but this was replaced in the refurbishment.
 The stadium boasts a regulation football pitch and a 400m all-weather Mondo track.